SETTING THE SCENE

 Is There Silver Metal?

-One of the big purveyors of fake MAC brushes actually makes it very easy to tell it’s a fake.
+One of the big purveyors of fake MAC brushes makes it very easy to tell it’s a fake.
 The reason?
-There isn’t any silver-colored metal on the brush — they are all black.
+The brush doesn’t have any silver-colored metal—it is all black.
 Real MAC makeup brushes have an area of silver metal connecting the brush hairs to the handle.

 Where is the Name?